Cakes/ Classic Desserts/ Holiday/ No-Bake Desserts/ Trifle & Glass Desserts

-The is the ultimate recipe for authentic tiramisu, an Italian dessert made of layers of coffee-soaked ladyfingers and rich, velvety mascarpone cream.
+This is the ultimate recipe for authentic Italian tiramisu, a dessert made of layers of coffee-soaked ladyfingers and rich, velvety mascarpone cream using both heavy cream and egg yolks.
 It requires no baking and is incredibly simple to make!

 In most traditional tiramisu recipes, you’ll find egg yolks.
 This adds richness and a decadent flavor to the mascarpone filling.
 While true classic tiramisu recipes use raw egg yolks, I prefer to cook them to eliminate the risk of salmonella, so that’s what this recipe calls for.